 - A ruler.

-- a rawhide or rubber mallet.
+- A maul.
 Do NOT use a metal hammer.

 Now that you have your set up, we’re ready to get to work.
 First thing you want to do is open your compass up to the distance that you want to mark your stitches.

 With the compass, put one tip along the edge and the other on the leather and mark the line where you want your stitches.